Browser Safety

 EconomicPreventing employment, denying access to household finances, taking income/benefits, forcing begging for ‘pocket money’.

-DAPP - Group Programme
+DAPP Programme

 Want to change your abusive behaviour?

-We deliver the Domestic Abuse Perpetrator Programmes (DAPP) in Essex, Hertfordshire, Bedfordshire, Suffolk and Norfolk.
-The programme is for individuals who want to stop being abusive towards their partners and are motivated to change their behaviour.
+The Domestic Abuse Perpetrator Programme (DAPP) is for individuals who want to stop being abusive towards their (ex) partners and are motivated to change their behaviour.
+We accept both statutory and self-referrals for both males and females.

 What happens at the end of the programme?